Conway, South Carolina: Air

-Conway is home to the Conway-Horry County Airport (HYW), a small airport located 4 mi west of town, along US-378.
+Conway is home to the Conway–Horry County Airport (HYW), a small airport located 4 mi west of town, along US 378.

 Bus

 A large part of Horry County is served by the Coast Regional Transit Authority (RTA), formerly known as the Waccamaw Regional Transit Authority and as Lymo.
 The primary station and offices are located in downtown Conway, near the historic district.

 Railroads

 R. J. Corman Railroad's Carolina Line is a short-line railroad which serves parts of North and South Carolina.
-Conway is located on the railroad's Chadbourn, NC-Myrtle Beach, SC branch.
-The historical Conway railroad depot is located along this branch, although the depot is now an office building.
+Conway is located on the railroad's Chadbourn, NC–Myrtle Beach, SC branch.
+The historic Conway railroad depot is located along this branch, although the depot is now an office building.